Independent Australian brokerageSydney-basedFree 15-min discovery callNo fees to clients

 2. the procedure to complain about the refusal.

-12.3 We may recover from you our reasonable costs of supplying you with access to your personal information but we will not charge you for any request you might make to access your information.
+We may recover from you our reasonable costs of supplying you with access to your personal information, but we will not charge you for any request you make to access your information.

-13.1 We do what we can to ensure that the information we hold about you is accurate, complete, up-to-date, relevant and not misleading.
-To assist us to do this, please ensure that you provide us with correct information at the time you provide it to us and immediately inform us if your details change at any time.
-If we are concerned that any of your information is inaccurate, incomplete, out-of-date, irrelevant or misleading, or if you request that we correct any of your information, then we will take all reasonable steps to correct the information to ensure that it is accurate, complete, up-to-date, relevant and not misleading in the context of the purpose for which it is held.
+We do what we can to ensure that the information we hold about you is accurate, complete, up to date, relevant, and not misleading.
+To assist us, please ensure you provide us with correct information at the time you provide it, and immediately inform us if your details change.
+If we are concerned that any of your information is inaccurate, incomplete, out of date, irrelevant, or misleading — or if you request that we correct any of your information — we will take all reasonable steps to correct the information.

-13.2 If we refuse to correct your personal information following a request by you to do so, then we will provide you with a written notice confirming:
+If we refuse to correct your personal information following a request by you, we will provide you with a written notice confirming:

 1. the reason for such refusal; and